 Games transport and transform us, so can they also teach us to be more empathetic?
-Informatics Professor Josh Tannenbaum has been researching this question for quite some time.
-“A lot of my work is about how to create experiences of identity transformation and empathy through play,” he says.
+Informatics Professor Theresa Jean Tanenbaum has been researching this question for quite some time.
+“A lot of my work is about how to create experiences of identity transformation and empathy through play,” she says.
 To further this work, he is teaming up with Heidi McDonald, senior creative director at iThrive Games, to organize UCI’s first Empathy Game Jam.

 “I met Heidi last year at the UCI Women in Gaming event, where it became clear that we were kindred spirits,” explains Tannenbaum.
 Her work with iThrive focuses on promoting positive psychology through play to empower teens, and the company supports game jams that aim to “find the kind.”
 So, at the recent Global Game Jam that Tannenbaum hosted at UCI, iThrive sponsored prizes for games that fostered kindness.
 “This was so successful that we decided to host another jam at UCI, focused entirely on empathy and using a combination of my research and iThrive’s pedagogical materials,” says Tannenbaum.